JanDotNet/ThinkSharp.Licensing/README.md

 * Creation / verification of hardware identifiers (Windows only)
 * Creation / verification of serial numbers
-* Creation / verification of signing of licenses
+* Creation / verification of signed licenses

 ## Installation